bshelton229/drlm/Readme.md

 ## DRLM (Drupal Link Manager): a perl script to manage a drupal symlink structure

-DRLM is a simple perl script to help manage creating Drupal site folders which symlink back to cores and distributions managed centrally.
-The drupal_base folder should at least contain a folder name cores, and a folder named dists.
-The cores folder will contain various unaltered Drupal cores.
-The dists folder should contain versioned distributions.
-DRLM will generate new site folders that symlink core files to a certain core and link a dist to the sites/all folder.
+DRLM is a simple perl script to help manage creating Drupal site folders that symlink back to centrally managed cores and distributions.
+The centrally managed cores and distributions are stored in a base folder.
+DRLM will create relative symbolic links back to the base.

 ### Install:

 1. Place the script in your path and make it executable.
 No non-core perl modules are used.
+Chang the shebang to point to your system's perl if it's not /usr/bin/perl.

-2. Build a drupal base to link from, containins a cores, and dists folder
+2. Build a drupal base folder (See Drupal Base below.)

-3. Set your the DRUPAL_BASE environment variable to contain the full path to where you checked out the cu_drupal repo.
-You may also set this on the command line each time using --base /path/to/cu_drupal.
+3. Set your the DRUPAL_BASE environment variable to contain the full path to the drupal base folder you created.
+You may also set this on the command line using --base /path/to/drupal_base.
+Your Drupal base folder will most likely be checked into revision control.

-### Drupal Base:
+### Drupal Base Folder:

-The Drupal base is a folder containing a cores and dists folders with the below naming convention.
+The Drupal base folder must contain both a cores and dists sub-folder.
+The cores and dists folders contain Drupal cores and sites/all distributions compatible with the cores.
+Like this:

     -- drupal_base
         -- cores